|

 “Tomorrow Never Knows,” for example, or “Yellow Submarine” with all the

-sound effects turned up), or they can be, yes, artificially created (much as
+sound effects turned up), or they can be, yes, artificially realized (much as

-George Martin did with “Strawberry Fields Forever” on “Anthology 2.”)
+George Martin did with a “Strawberry Fields Forever” collage on “Anthology 2.”)
 For

 example, take the vibraphone instrumental backing for “I’m Only Sleeping”